Stop the Bleed Injury Prevention

 Stop the Bleed

-- Two-hour training sessions teach how to recognize life-threatening bleeding and provide an immediate response to control it.
+- Two-hour training sessions teach people with little or no medical training how to recognize life-threatening bleeding and control it.

-- 'Training the Trainers' sessions are available for medical, security and firefighter personnel who can help bring this important information to their local communities.
+- 'Training the Trainers' sessions are available for certified medical personnel who can help bring this important information to their local communities.

 Stop the Bleed Safety Tips